 - Name: The port or interface name.
-The direction of the port is described in the preceding icon. - Interface Mode: The mode of the interface (master or slave). - Enablement Dependency: The expression to determine whether the port or interface is enabled.
-For more information, see Setting an Enablement Expression. - Direction: The direction of the port. - Driver Value: The driver value of the port if disabled. - Size Left: The value of the most significant bit (MSB).
+The direction of the port is described in the preceding icon. - Interface Mode: The mode of the interface (master or slave) from the perspective of the custom IP. - Enablement Dependency: The expression to determine whether the port or interface is enabled.
+For more information, see Setting a Dependency Expression. - Direction: The direction of the port. - Driver Value: The driver value of the port if disabled.

-- Size Right: The value of the least significant bit (LSB). - Size Left Dependency: The dependency expression to determine the value of the most significant bit. - Size Right Dependency: The dependency expression to determine the value of the least significant bit. - Type Name: The port type (std_logic or std_logic_vector).
+- Size Left: The value of the most significant bit (MSB). - Size Right: The value of the least significant bit (LSB). - Size Left Dependency: The dependency expression to determine the value of the most significant bit.
+For more information, see Setting a Dependency Expression. - Size Right Dependency: The dependency expression to determine the value of the least significant bit.
+For more information, see Setting a Dependency Expression. - Type Name: The port type (std_logic or std_logic_vector).

-Updating Ports from a Top-level HDL
+Updating Ports from a Top-Level HDL